GovTechSG/techpass-user-docs/docs/user-lifecycle.md

    - We send daily reminders to the user that their account will be disabled.
    - If the user does not sign in by **day 90**, we stop reminders and disable the user account.

-2. **No new sign-in in the past 173 days**:
-   - We send daily reminders to the user that their account will be terminated.
-   - If the user does not sign in by **day 180**, we stop reminders and terminate the user account.
-   - Five days after termination, the user account is deleted.

 ## Overriding conditions

 The above rules will be skipped if any of the following conditions are met: